 For my sister, that dream mother-daughter trip was Vienna, Austria.

 Many years ago, my sister visited the elegant palace gardens of Vienna and vowed to take my mom there.
 Thankfully, she finally did just that … and I got to tag along.
-It was one of the most epic trips of my life.
+Traveling with Mom and my sister was one of the most epic trips of my life.

 In 1983, a study published in the Journal of Marriage and Family looked at the relationships between adult daughters and their moms.
-It rebutted the idea that mother-daughter relationships are only filled with conflict and anxiety; and particularly during these “in between” years – after we get comfortable in our own skin and before our moms need to be cared for themselves.
+It rebutted the idea that mother-daughter relationships are only filled with conflict and anxiety.
+And especially during these “in between” years – after we get comfortable in our own skin and before our moms need to be cared for themselves.

 Even though it wasn’t “fashionable” (a funny term, given the study was in the ’80s!), the adult daughters in the study told many stories that “starred” their moms.
 Stories that showed how much they enjoyed spending time with their mom and how special their mom was to them.

-This study found that this “in between” phase (when we’re adults and before our moms need to be cared for) is when we can have the BEST relationship with our moms.
+This study found that this “in between” phase (as adult daughters and before our moms need to be cared for) is when we can have the BEST relationship with our moms.
 By that time, we’ve learned how to handle conflict with our moms in a healthy way.
 And, neither you nor your mom have the added stresses of caring for the other.

 We can appreciate and enjoy our moms.
 And interestingly, this is most true before we have kids of our own.